-How do you qualify for student loan deferment?
+Who qualifies for student loan deferment?

 If you’re attending college, any federal loans may automatically fall into deferment.
 Here’s what you need to know:

-- You need to be enrolled in an eligible college, career school or university for at least half time to qualify.
+- You need to be enrolled in an eligible college, career school or university at least half time to qualify.

 - Your interest may continue to accrue, depending on your loan.
-If you have a subsidized federal student loan or a Perkins loan, interest will not accrue.
+If you have a subsidized federal student loan or a Perkins Loan, interest will not accrue.

 - If you have a Direct PLUS Loan, you’ll receive an additional six months of loan deferment after you cease your school enrollment.
 However, Direct PLUS Loans do carry higher interest rates and origination fees than subsidized and unsubsidized loans.